-It’s generally accepted in the manosphere that 20% of the men get 80% of the women.
-When I first heard this statistic, I thought it was so intuitively obvious that I wrote a post endorsing it.
-Since then, I’ve come across the idea repeatedly, though the application of the 80/20 rule varies.
+Do 20% of the men get 80% of the women?
+I’ve come across this claim repeatedly, though the application of the 80/20 rule varies.
 Sometimes it’s stated that 20% of the men get 80% of the sex, which is actually a very different claim.
-Regular reader Hollenhund espoused this view:

 I felt the need to understand exactly what the data says, if anything, in support of the Pareto Principle as it applies to the distributution of sex.
 Are we talking about 80% of all women?
 Sexually active women?
 Women in their 20s, when they are at their peak of fertility and beauty?
 Or, as in Hollenhund’s version, is it just a question of the frequency of sex, even with one partner?
 In that case, how to incorporate the male preference for sexual variety?

 The Origin of the Claim